 - Are their operational practices compatible and up to standards?
 Is their implementation stable and dependable?

-- Is their implementation of agile fully functional or so limited by communication delays and cultural differences that it is barely recognisable?
+- Is their implementation of agile fully functional or so limited by communication delays and cultural differences that it is barely recognizable?

 - How is their QA done?
 Is it tightly integrated into development practices and responsibility or completely separate and walled in?
 Will it integrate seamlessly with your functional QA or will quality and communication issues create endless loops and finger-pointing?